VCs invested the most capital in 2017 since the dotcom era

-Although 2017 is deemed to have been one of the worst years for tech (think Uber, sexual harassement, and net neutrality), startups in Silicon Valley haven’t suffered from a shortage of capital.
-Quite the opposite, actually.
+Although 2017 is deemed to have been one of the worst years for tech (think Uber, sexual harassment, and net neutrality), startups in Silicon Valley haven’t suffered from a shortage of capital.
+Quite the opposite, in fact.

 According to a report released by PitchBook and the National Venture Capital Association (NVCA), 2017 saw the highest annual amount of capital deployed to the startup ecosystem since the early 2000s.